cmmasaba/clone/README.md

 # A clone of Twitter
 This application is a replica of Twitter, providing basic facilities for creating and searching through tweets and users.<br>
-It is possible for users to follow or unfollow each other<br>
-A timeline of 20 most recent tweets is generated for a user from the people the user is following.
-The timeline also includes the user's own tweets. <br>
-It is possible for users to edit or delete their tweets.<br>
-A tweet can have an image attached to it, and the accepted formats are PNG and JPG.<br>

 ## Tech stacks used
 - Python